skalenetwork/documentation/validators/register-validator-node.md

 -   16GB swap
 -   Install docker.io
 -   Install docker-compose
+-   Make sure lvm2 package is installed (`dpkg -l | grep lvm2`)
 -   run commands with sudo

+**Important notes:**
+1. For the docker installation you need to make sure that the `live-restore` option is enabled in `/etc/docker/daemon.json`.
+See more info in the [docker docs](https://docs.docker.com/config/containers/live-restore/).
+2. If you have any issues you can save the logs using `skale logs dump` command.
+It's also useful to check logs from node-cli `skale cli logs` from docker plugin `/var/log/docker-lvmpy/lvmpy.log` if there are any issues.

-This pre-release Validator and Node software is insecure.
+2. This pre-release Validator and Node software is insecure.
 As such, the only tokens running on this early phase Validator net are  _test tokens only_.
 SKALE will release a more secure system prior to later Validator Devnet releases.
 ‍

 If you have any concerns or questions, please do not hesitate to reach out to SKALE Team leads on [discord](http://skale.chat/).

 [![Discord](https://img.shields.io/discord/534485763354787851.svg)](https://discord.gg/vvUtWJB)